AkshatAggarwal14/Competitive-Programming/Learning/Graph/Basics.md

 A Graph is a non-linear data structure consisting of nodes and edges.
 The nodes are sometimes also referred to as vertices and the edges are lines or arcs that connect any two nodes in the graph.
 More formally a Graph can be defined as,
 > A Graph consists of a finite set of vertices(or nodes) and set of Edges which connect a pair of nodes.

 Graphs are used to solve many real-life problems.
 Graphs are used to represent networks.
 The networks may include paths in a city or telephone network or circuit network.

+> A path in a graph is a finite or infinite sequence of edges which joins a sequence of vertices which, by most definitions, are all distinct (and since the vertices are distinct, so are the edges).
+A directed path (sometimes called `dipath[1]`) in a directed graph is a finite or infinite sequence of edges which joins a sequence of distinct vertices, but with the added restriction that the edges be all directed in the same direction.

 Graphs are also used in social networks like linkedIn, Facebook.
 For example, in Facebook, each person is represented with a vertex(or node).
 Each node is a structure and contains information like person id, name, gender, locale etc.

 ### Example
 If the following graph represents a network of friends, then